-If you are in love with Japanese culture, you must have already had the curiosity to know what animation schools are like!
-Having a career in animation is very profitable as it is one of the highest paid professions in the world.
-If you are interested in this area, you are probably very fond of illustrations, have creativity and are good at it.
+If you are passionate about Japanese culture, you must have already had the curiosity to know what animation schools are like!
+Having a career in animation is very lucrative as it is one of the highest paying professions in the world.
+If you're interested in this area, you probably love illustrations, you're creative, and you're good at it.

 Animation schools don't just exist in Japan in other countries like Canada, USA and others you can also find.
 The advantage of the course in Japan is that it is more complete.
 There are other courses within that integrate the animation school, quality education and easy access to animation universities in japan.